 1983’s “Everyday I Write the Book” is one of my most favourite tunes from Elvis Costello.
-Here interpreted insanely beautiful by Ron Sexsmith—I bet he has a great memory with it.
+There’s used to be a music video, an insanely beautiful interpretation of the song by Ron Sexsmith, but I couldn’t find the hi-def YouTube version.
+Goddamn.

-This song has inspired me much to be a writer … Ah, that’s a lie.
-Too dramatic.
-Plain bs haha.
+This song has inspired me much to be a writer (that’s a lie, too dramatic, plain bs haha).

 But, yes, I was really into writing letters (pen pals thingie back then, in the early 90s).
 Thanks to “Everyday I Write the Book”.
 It made think that expressing yourself through writing, write like you talk—like how Costello doing it in the song—it’s a cool thing to do.